Virginia lawmakers recess without Medicaid, budget deal

-RICHMOND, Virginia (Reuters) - Virginia’s legislature has recessed without reaching agreement with Democratic Governor Terry McAuliffe over a budget or Medicaid expansion.
+RICHMOND, Va., March 26 (Reuters) - Virginia’s legislature has recessed without reaching agreement with Democratic Governor Terry McAuliffe over a budget or Medicaid expansion.

 McAuliffe, a former Democratic Party fundraiser, and the Republican-dominated House of Delegates are deadlocked over a two-year pilot expansion of Medicaid, the federal healthcare program for the poor the governor has proposed.